 Our students have previously completed their placements with large pharmaceutical companies like GSK and AstraZeneca, developed new chocolate products for Mondelez International, the people behind Cadburys, and worked in conservation for organisations including Kew Gardens and Newquay Zoo.
 And the great thing is that placement students often end up securing permanent jobs with their employer after graduation.

-100% of science graduates who completed a year's work experience were in graduate-level work or further study six months after graduation.
+100% of our placement year graduates are in graduate-level work or further study, 15 months after graduation

 Placements aren't guaranteed – it’s your responsibility to secure one but we’ll do everything we can to help.
 We have dedicated tutors to provide advice and the university’s Careers Service runs workshops on CV and application writing, job hunting and preparing for interviews.
 In your first and second year at Sheffield you’ll also have opportunities to meet with a range of employers, chat to recent bioscience graduates about how they're applying their degrees to the workplace, and hear from current placement students about their experiences.